programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 ### Advantages and Disadvantages of Using Shiny

 The advantage to this approach is that creating Shiny applications is *relatively* simple if you already know R, and R's entire range of libraries and features can be harnessed by Shiny.
 In some circumstances, this might be preferable to learning a new language from scratch.
-If you have experience with R and just a little knowledge of Shiny, you can create very complex and useful applications, covering everything from maps, to network analysis, to [machine learning models](https://perma.cc/YAX3-RZZP) or full dashboards with lots of functionality.
+If you have experience with R and just a little knowledge of Shiny, you can create very complex and useful applications, covering everything from maps to network analysis, from [machine learning models](https://perma.cc/YAX3-RZZP) to full dashboards with lots of functionality.
 If you can program it with R, you can probably make it interactive with Shiny.
 The process of creating a Shiny UI is very flexible and easy to customise, meaning it is straightforward to make an application in a format that could be embedded into a project website using iframes: see the [*Mapping the Gay Guides*](https://www.mappingthegayguides.org/map/) project for one example.

 There are some drawbacks worth considering.
 For those who have no intention of using a language like R in other aspects of their work, learning it just to produce Shiny apps may be overkill.
 Shiny is open source and free to use, but by far the easiest way to publish your finished application to the web is using a service called shinyapps.io.
 Shinyapps.io is a commercial product with a free tier giving a limited number of hours of use (25), and after that you'll need to pay a monthly fee.
 You *can* run Shiny on your own server (or through something like [Amazon Web Services](https://perma.cc/DEA2-HCC7)), but it's quite an involved process and requires some pretty advanced knowledge of configuring web servers.
 You should bear this in mind if you are thinking about using Shiny for a public-facing output, particularly if you think it might have lots of traffic and heavy use.

 ## Historical Background and Data

 The national library of the United Kingdom, the [British Library](https://perma.cc/C7VP-VBTS), holds by far the largest collection of British and Irish newspapers in the world.
 The earliest serial news publication in its collection is from 1621, and it continues to collect to this day.
 The Library's catalogue holds a wealth of information on its newspaper holdings, which has been made publically available in the form of structured metadata.
-This metadata is essentially a list of newspaper titles, containing the publication dates and places for each one, title changes and merges, and information on microfilm surrogates and digital holdings.
+This metadata is essentially a list of newspaper titles, containing the publication dates and places, title changes and merges, and information on microfilm surrogates and digital holdings.

 This structured metadata is the resource which you will use in this lesson.
 Tracing the metadata of this collection is a way for historians to chart the growth and change in the press over time and through different regions.
 Furthermore, it may help us to understand more about the Library's collection itself, including its gaps, biases, digitisation strategies and blind spots.
 The data might even indicate something about the changing demographics and industrialisation of Britain, as well as developments in communication technologies (trains and then telegraphs made it possible to have regional and local presses, for instance).